carsonoid/workshop-guts-of-git/content/docs/workshop/branching/update-with-merge/index.md

 {{<                                                               page-break >}}
 ##### Pro: All of the original commits are untouched

-We have tracked every single commited state of our repo which means we could easily inspect the repo before and after our merge commit.
+We have tracked every single committed state of our repo which means we could easily inspect the repo before and after our merge commit.